MagaluCloud/terraform-provider-mgc/docs/guides/network-basics.md

 This guide will help you understand and implement networking in Magalu Cloud, explaining how the various network resources work together to create secure, flexible network architectures.

+⚠️ Important: If you just want to assign a public IP to your VM using the default interface, there is a guide available in [Creating VMs with Public IPs](https://registry.terraform.io/providers/MagaluCloud/mgc/latest/docs/guides/vm-network)

 ## Core Networking Concepts in Magalu Cloud

 Magalu Cloud's networking follows a hierarchical model that allows you to create isolated networks with fine-grained security controls: